Businesses Move to New Brunswick

 Provincial Nominee Program

-The Provincial Nominee Program (PNP) was designed to address specific labour market shortages in the 11 Canadian provinces that participate.
+The Provincial Nominee Program (PNP) was designed to address specific labor market shortages in the 11 Canadian provinces that participate.
 New Brunswick also offers its own streams for unskilled, semi-skilled and skilled workers wanting to settle in this region.

 NBPNP Streams